Oliphaunte/wrinkle_in_the_fabric/priv/blog/2024-01-02-rust-and-webassembly-chapter-1.md

 Make sure you have the latest version of Elixir/Erlang and Phoenix installed.
 I will skip over the details of this, but I will say I personally use asdf to manage the Elixir/Erlang version and run the installations from the Phoenix page to get that setup.

-You will then want to install rust, I recommend using `rustup` and that is the mot straightforward approach.
+You will then want to install rust, I recommend using `rustup` as that is the most straightforward approach.

 ## Setup Liveview